red-collar-official/flutter_kore/packages/umvvm/doc/navigation.md

 }
 ```

-And if you using tab navigation every other view state other than global and tab root view states you extend <b>NavigationViewModel</b> and <b>NavigationView</b>:
+And if you are using tab navigation, every other view state other than global and tab root view states should extend `NavigationViewModel` and `NavigationView`:

 ```dart
 class PostsViewModel extends NavigationViewModel<HomeView, HomeViewState> {